mui/material-ui/docs/pages/blog/mui-core-v5.md

 we want to take the opportunity to create the best APIs we possibly can.

 You can help us shape these new packages by taking part in discussions.
-There are [RFCs](https://github.com/mui-org/material-ui/issues?q=is%3Aopen+label%3Adiscussion+%5BRFC%5D) waiting for responses.
+There are [RFCs](https://github.com/mui-org/material-ui/issues?q=is%3Aopen+label%3Adiscussion+%5BRFC%5D) waiting for your feedback.
 Don't hesitate to let us know what you think!

 ### Second design system